We can’t wait to be back with you doing what we love best over the August Bank Holiday weekend.

 Thankfully we have a generous greenfield site so we can still create a very special festival where you can enjoy the great music, dance, family fun and the friendly Shrewsbury atmosphere you know and love!

 We’re sure you understand why we’re having to rethink our format for this year and we do really appreciate your support.
-If, for any reason, you don’t want to come, you can roll over your ticket to 2022 – see our refund policy here.
-And, if you haven’t already booked your tickets, now’s the time.
+And if you haven’t already booked your tickets, now’s the time.

-This year there’ll be three open air stages (The Cuckoo stage, The Skylark stage and the Purity Village stage) so we can accommodate everyone at a safe social distance – you’ll need to bring your own chairs or picnic rugs.
-We’ll publish a new site map before the festival.
+This year there’ll be three open air stages (The Cuckoo stage, The Skylark stage and the Purity Village stage) so we can accommodate everyone at a safe social distance.

 With the uncertainty surrounding foreign travel, red list countries and potential quarantine for overseas artists, we will be hosting a wonderful celebration of British based folk and world music performers – click here for more.
 We’ve invited the international artists booked for this year to join us in 2022 instead.